-BERKELEY HEIGHTS, N.J., April 30, 2013 (GLOBE NEWSWIRE) -- Cyclacel Pharmaceuticals, Inc. (Nasdaq:CYCC) (Nasdaq:CYCCP) (Cyclacel or the Company), announced updated median overall survival data from an ongoing, multicenter, Phase 2 randomized trial of oral sapacitabine capsules, the Company's lead product candidate, in older patients with intermediate-2 or high-risk myelodysplastic syndromes (MDS) after treatment failure of front-line hypomethylating agents, such as azacitidine (Vidaza®) and/or decitabine (Dacogen®).
-Median overall survival to date for all 63 patients treated is approximately 9 months.
-Median overall survival for each of the three randomization schedules is approximately 10 months for Arm G, 10 months for Arm H and 8 months for Arm I. The 30-day mortality for all patients is 5%.
+BERKELEY HEIGHTS, N.J., Dec.
+9, 2013 (GLOBE NEWSWIRE) -- Cyclacel Pharmaceuticals, Inc. (Nasdaq:CYCC) (Nasdaq:CYCCP) (Cyclacel or the Company), today announced new, primary endpoint data from an ongoing, open-label, multicenter, randomized Phase 2 trial of oral sapacitabine capsules, the Company's lead product candidate, in older patients with myelodysplastic syndromes (MDS) after treatment failure of front-line hypomethylating agents, such as azacitidine and/or decitabine.
+The 7-day dose regimen of 200 mg twice daily (Arm G), appears to be a better schedule with a one-year survival rate of 38%, median overall survival of approximately 10 months and response rate of 19%.
+The 30-day mortality from all causes for all patients is 5%.
+Data were presented at a poster on December 8, 2013 during the 2013 American Society of Hematology (ASH) Meeting and Exposition held in New Orleans, LA.

-"The updated survival data from this study in MDS patients after treatment failures of hypomethylating agents continue to be impressive based on our experience," said Guillermo Garcia-Manero, M.D., Chief of the Section of Myelodysplastic Syndromes and Professor, Department of Leukemia, The University of Texas MD Anderson Cancer Center and an investigator for the study.
-"Sapacitabine's oral administration and low 30-day mortality suggest that it may become a new treatment standard for older patients with MDS."
+"The survival data from this study in MDS patients after treatment failures of hypomethylating agents continue to be impressive based on our experience with investigational agents and justify further clinical evaluation of sapacitabine," said Guillermo Garcia-Manero, M.D., Chief of the Section of Myelodysplastic Syndromes and Professor, Department of Leukemia, The University of Texas MD Anderson Cancer Center and an investigator for the study.

-"There is a dearth of treatment options for MDS patients after failing front-line therapies.
-The updated survival data with sapacitabine as a single agent in MDS confirm our previous experience with the drug," said Hagop Kantarjian, M.D., Chairman & Professor, Department of Leukemia, The University of Texas MD Anderson Cancer Center and principal investigator for the study.
-"Median survival for patients with intermediate-2 or high-risk MDS following treatment failures of hypomethylating agents is 4.3 to 5.6 months.
+"We are very interested in novel treatment options for MDS patients following failure of front-line therapies.
+The survival data with sapacitabine in this population confirm our previous experience with the drug," said Hagop Kantarjian, M.D., Chairman & Professor, Department of Leukemia, The University of Texas MD Anderson Cancer Center and principal investigator for the study.
+"Median survival for patients with intermediate-2 or high-risk MDS following treatment failures of hypomethylating agents with investigational agents is 4.3 to 5.6 months and with best supportive care 4.1 months.
 We urgently need new therapeutics for these patients with the potential of controlling the disease and offering high quality of life."